Devi Mahatmya · Durga Saptashati · Chandi Path

 Shlokas 1 to 17 · Conclusion

 King Suratha and the vaishya Samadhi practice tapas for three years.
-The Devi appears before them and grants each a boon.
-Suratha will be Savarni Manu in the next manvantara, and the vaishya receives the very knowledge he longed for.
+The Devi appears before them in person and grants each his boon.
+Suratha will rise as Savarni Manu in the next manvantara, and the vaishya receives the very knowledge he had longed for.

 For the reader

 The Devi Mahatmya has by tradition been the heart of Durga worship.
-In this edition every shloka is given in Devanagari exactly as it stands, from the standard edition of the Markandeya Purana, with roman transliteration and the meaning and sense in simple language.
-Both famous hymns, the “Ya Devi” of chapter 5 (twenty-five shlokas) and the “Narayani” of chapter 11 (sixteen shlokas), are complete, every shloka on its own.
+In this edition every shloka stands in Devanagari exactly as the standard Markandeya Purana text gives it, with roman transliteration and the meaning and sense in plain language.
+Both famous hymns arrive complete, the “Ya Devi” of chapter 5 (twenty-five shlokas) and the “Narayani” of chapter 11 (sixteen shlokas), every shloka given its own space.

 Those who want a purely Sanskrit commentary may turn to Swami Jagadishwarananda’s “Devi Mahatmya” (Advaita Ashrama) or Swami Chinmayananda’s edition.